Cherokee Film Incentive

 What is the purpose of the Cherokee Film Incentive?

-The purpose of the Cherokee Film Incentive program is to encourage the production of film and television projects within the boundaries of the Cherokee Nation and to hire Natives in all phases of production including development, pre-production, production, and post-production.
+The purpose of the Cherokee Film Incentive program is to encourage the production of film and television projects at our soundstages, within the boundaries of the Cherokee Nation and to hire Natives in all phases of production including development, pre-production, production and post production.

 Beginning March 1, 2022 the Cherokee Nation will begin accepting applications for up to $1 million per year for rebates on spending on the film and television production within the boundaries of the Cherokee Nation.